About these ads

 Also we have a lot of veggies coming on from the garden.
 Pictured are onions, beets, cucumbers and turnips.

-Henry was getting worn out from going to the farm on Tuesday and then school on Wednesdays, making Thursday really hard every week, so we switched his school day to Tuesday while Emmett and I are at the farm.
+H was getting worn out from going to the farm on Tuesday and then school on Wednesdays, making Thursday really hard every week, so we switched his school day to Tuesday while E and I are at the farm.
 He seems to be doing much better with that schedule, which we are all happy about.

 This weekend I gave the bees their second jar of sugar water.
 Originally I wasn’t going to supplement our bees at all, but we started getting a little concerned that they might not get enough honey built up for the winter after their late start this spring.
 Not sure if we’ll give them more, but hopefully that will help them get a little extra stored for the winter.